Predictive Analytics: Unveiling the Future with Data

 Online reviews and social media data provide a wealth of insights for a business but can be labor-intensive to read through and digest.
 There are many ways to try to automate this task.
 Currently, the leading approaches use deep learning models that extract many different kinds of keywords, predict their sentiment, and classify them into relevant categories.
 This allows companies to improve operations, make better decisions, and elevate the customer experience with data.

-Using AI and advanced machine learning techniques, predictive analytics tools can read through thousands of reviews, comments, and feedback in the time it would take a human to read through just a few.
+Using AI and advanced machine learning techniques, predictive analytics tools can read through thousands of reviews, comments, and other forms of customer feedback in the time it would take a human to read through just a few.
 The right technology will provide valuable insights, summaries, trends, and statistics that can be applied to support data-driven decision-making and customer-centric innovations.

 Rural King, a family-owned farm supply store with 128 stores across 13 states, is no stranger to leveraging predictive analytics in order to create memorable customer experiences.
 The company regularly analyzes massive amounts of unsolicited feedback to unlock the potential of all its stores’ review data.